leobudima/elogii-blog/content/15-biggest-mistakes-in-delivery-management-and-planning-for-2020.md

 They also want to be able to see where their delivery is at any moment in time.
 So, it’s up to you to make sure that they can.

-Using delivery management software with geo location and GPS positioning and tracking lets you monitor the location of each delivery operative in the field using a virtual map.
+Using delivery management software with geolocation and GPS positioning and tracking lets you monitor the location of each delivery operative in the field using a virtual map.

 After a dispatcher assigns a task to a driver, customer service can use the software to generate a tracking link and send it to the customer.